Quiet Community With other Artists

 A note about resources I share:

-Resources I share are for people with a curious spirit.
+Resources I share are for people with a curious mind.
 I choose materials according to how interesting or thought provoking they could be.
 I do not approach art with a moralistic or inauthentic interest.
 I recommend a wide variety and diversity of resources.
 In particular, I’m interested in learning from other people’s creative process.
 We know some artists are quite the characters and are imperfect, but their work is what interests me the most.

 As an online live experience, I do not offer refunds.
 You can transfer your place to a friend or family member.
 If you don’t find someone to take your place, please do contact me if you have any impediment and we can work something out.